Email WV Code

 §7-14-8.
 Form of application; age requirements; exceptions.

-(1) His full name, residence and post-office address;
+(1) His or her full name, residence and post-office address;

-(2) His United States citizenship, age and the place and date of his birth;
+(2) His or her United States citizenship, age and the place and date of his or her birth;

-(3) His health and his physical capacity for the position of deputy sheriff;
+(3) His or her health and his or her physical capacity for the position of deputy sheriff;

-(4) His business, employments and residences for at least three previous years; and
+(4) His or her business, employments and residences for at least three previous years; and

 (5) Such other information as may reasonably be required, relative to the applicant's qualifications and fitness for the position of deputy sheriff.

-Blank forms for such applications shall be furnished by the commission, without charge, to all persons requesting the same.
+(b) Blank forms for the applications shall be furnished by the commission, without charge, to all persons requesting applications.
 The commission may require, in connection with the application, such certificates of citizens, physicians or others, having pertinent knowledge concerning the applicant, as the good of the service may require.

 §7-14-9.
 Character and notice of competitive examinations; qualifications of applicants; competitive examinations to be prescribed by state civil service commission; press representatives; posting eligible list; medical examinations; exceptions as to and training of deputies serving on effective date of article.